Deepti-Pal/realtime-chat-app/README.md

 -  Message read/delivered status — not implemented (would need per-user read receipts tracked against the message table; skipped to keep scope tight given the other four bonus items)
--  Live deployment — not done from this environment (see below)

 ## What was tested